wlsims-git/PMT-Colombia/README.md

 It includes the following:
 1. A RMD file documenting the project's analysis
 2. An R data file containing the project data
-3. A LaTeX-formatted PDF version of the paper
+3. A PDF version of the paper